OpenElements/hedera-enterprise/README.md

 ./mvnw verify
 ```

-The tests in the project are working against the Hiero testnet.
+The tests in the project are working against the Hedera testnet.
 To run the tests, you need to provide the account id and the "DER Encoded Private Key" of the "ECDSA" testnet account.
 That information can be provided as environemt variables: